-Saccharin metabolism: It is incompletely absorbed in the intestine and eliminated unchanged in the urine and to a lesser extent in the faeces.
-This means that saccharin does not accumulate in our body.
+Saccharin metabolism: It is incompletely absorbed in the intestine and eliminated unchanged in the urine and to a lesser extent in the feces.
+This means that saccharin does not accumulate in the body.

 Aspartame is used in dry products and table-top sweeteners, chewing gum without sugar, confectionery products, desserts, soft drinks and beer, dietary supplements; and often in combination with saccharin and other sweeteners.

-Aspartame metabolism: After absorption it decomposes in the body.
+Aspartame metabolism: After absorption, it decomposes in the body.
 Its potentially toxic metabolite is methanol.
-One glass of tomato juice naturally release about 50 mg of methanol in the body!
+One glass of tomato juice naturally releases about 50 mg of methanol in the body!